WeCanCodeIT/columbus-2017-fall/week5/spring-mvc-intro.md

 ### Project Set-up (will be demonstrated in the video tutorial)
 - Use the Spring Initializr to create the java-courses project
   - We will add the devtools dependency.
 This will allow us to make changes during run time without having to restart our server.
+  - Add the Web dependency
+  - Add the Thymeleaf dependency
 - Unzip to your default-package or code folder
 - Access through `Bash` and do a `gradle eclipse`
 - `import` through your Eclipse package explorer